adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/K8s_architecture.md

 Multiple nodes would help with sharing load as well.
 #### Master

-Master is another node with kubernetes installed in it and is configured as a master.
-The master watches over the nodes in the cluster and is responsible for the actual orchestraction of containers on the worker nodes.
+Master is another node with Kubernetes installed in it and is configured as a master.
+The master watches over the nodes in the cluster and is responsible for the actual orchestration of containers on the worker nodes.

 **Few responsibilities of master node**
 1) Responsible for managing the cluster.